 - Work with the Director of ALANA Services on research projects and a departmental study

-- Create a calendar of AMP and Brown Bag events at the beginning of each semester to be shared at the Departmental Planning Day
+- Create a calendar of AMP events at the beginning of each semester to be shared at the Departmental Planning Day

 - Partner with the Director and Assistant Director of ALANA Services to further define the Research & Retention Graduate Assistant Position.

-Your application should include a cover letter, resume, and a list of references.
-Complete applications should be emailed to
+In addition to the Application for Graduate Assistantship, your application should include a cover letter, resume, and a list of references.
+Complete applications should be emailed to:

 Graduate Assistant Employment Application